Azure/MCP/README.md

-# 🚀 Azure API Management 💜 MCP (Model Context Protocol)
+# 🚀 Azure API Management 💜 MCP

 The **Model Context Protocol (MCP)** is an open standard designed to standardize how AI applications (specifically Large Language Models or LLMs, often referred to as "agents") interact with external tools and data.